 By their very nature, most laundry closets are relatively small.
 But it’s also possible to design a small laundry room in a space that’s positively minuscule.

 While nowhere near as popular as standalone machines, keep in mind that combination washer-dryers do exist.
-When you’re working with a tiny space (like in a studio apartment or tiny home), swapping two machines for one can make an enormous difference.
+When you’re working in a tiny space (like in a studio apartment or tiny home), swapping two machines for one can make an enormous difference.

 If you want to decorate your laundry closet but don’t have any space to spare, focus on the walls.
-A coat of paint, sheet of wallpaper, or set of decals takes up no more room than plain white laundry room walls.
+A coat of paint, a sheet of wallpaper, or a set of decals takes up no more room than plain white laundry room walls.

 Ultimately, be realistic about what you can and cannot fit into your new laundry space.
 While there are tons of stylish laundry closet ideas out there, it’s okay to design a space that holds nothing more than your washer and dryer.

 3. Stylish and Functional Side-by-Side Closets

 Side-by-side laundry appliances can feel like they take up a ton of room, but there’s a lot of vertical space left for you to use.
 Overhead shelves or cabinets can transform this empty space into that of an ultra-functional laundry room.

 Whether your washer and dryer are top or front-loading will affect your laundry room design, so think carefully when investing in a new machine.
 For example, top-loading models need plenty of clearance on top, meaning you can’t install a counter directly above your machines.

 Laundry room organization can be a bit tricky when it comes to side-by-side appliances.
 When shopping for a drying rack, ironing board, or hamper, choose narrow or folding items for storage.